compose-spec/compose-spec/05-services.md

 ### platform

-`platform` defines the target platform containers for this service will run on, using the `os[/arch[/variant]]` syntax.
+`platform` defines the target platform the containers for the service run on.
+It uses the `os[/arch[/variant]]` syntax.

 The values of `os`, `arch`, and `variant` must conform to the convention used by the [OCI Image Spec](https://github.com/opencontainers/image-spec/blob/v1.0.2/image-index.md).

-Compose uses this attribute when declared to determine which version of the image will be pulled and/or on which platform the service’s build will be performed.
+Compose uses this attribute to determine which version of the image is pulled and/or on which platform the service’s build is performed.

 ```yml
 platform: darwin